Periodontal Surgery -- Open Flap

 - Deep infected pockets have formed and it is too hard to keep them clean

-- Gums around the teeth are damaged and cannot be fixed with nonsurgical techniques, like deep cleaning and medicines
+- Gums around the teeth are damaged and cannot be fixed with nonsurgical techniques, like deep cleaning and medications

 - Tooth sensitivity